UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day1.md

 12. How long does it usually take to get an account accepted after applying for an account?
     - I am unsure but here we are trying to process within minutes (?) but also watching instructors type and watching others screenshare during exercise is still useful.
-        - Yes, it is still usefull.
+        - Yes, it is still useful.
     - Could you contact the host by email/direct message so that I can speed up the process?